apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 categories: ["Releases"]
 preview: Top 10 of what's new in Apache Camel version 4
 ---

-After 10 months of development, with 3 milestone, and 2 RC releases, then Apache Camel v4 is released today as LTS release.
-The Camel `4.0.x` is a LTS release that is supported for 1 year.
+After 10 months of development, with 3 milestones, and 2 RC releases, we are releasing Apache Camel v4 today as LTS release.
+The Camel `4.0.x` is a LTS release, and we will support it for 1 year.

 This blog post highlights some noteworthy new features and improvements in Camel v4.

-The features are based on work since January 2023, which was the time, where we switched `main` branch to be Camel v4 based, and our effort was focused primary on Camel v4.
+The features are based on work since January 2023, which was the time when we switched `main` branch to be Camel v4 based.
+Since then, we focused our effort primarily on Camel v4.

 ### 1) Major Goals

-The need for Camel 4 is mainly driven by Java open source projects migrating from `javax` to `jakarta` APIs and to keep up with popular runtimes such as Spring Boot and Quarkus.
+The need for Camel 4 is mainly driven by Java open source projects migrating from `javax` to `jakarta` APIs, and to keep up with popular runtimes such as Spring Boot and Quarkus.

 1. Migrate from `javax` -> `jakarta` (JEE 10)